Aaron Gordon NBA Playoffs Player Props: Nuggets vs. Timberwolves

-Aaron Gordon and his Denver Nuggets teammates hit the court versus the Minnesota Timberwolves in the 2023 NBA Playoffs, at 10:00 PM ET on Wednesday.
+Aaron Gordon be on the court for the Denver Nuggets at 9:30 PM on Friday against the Minnesota Timberwolves in the 2023 NBA Playoffs.

-With prop bets available for Gordon, let's look at some stats and trends to help you find good wagers.
+Below we will break down Gordon's stats and trends, helping you make good selections on prop bets.

 Aaron Gordon Prop Bets vs. the Timberwolves